Python Backend Code

-The Python Code Step allows you to write Python code that will be run on the backend.
-The common use cases for the Python Step are transforming and mapping of the data, as well as execution of machine learning-related functions.
+The Python Backend Code step allows you to write Python code that will be run on the backend.
+The common use cases for the action step are data transforming and mapping, as well as execution of machine learning-related functions.

 You can use a number of pre-installed libraries to utilize their functionality within your code: